gchiesa/gchiesa.github.io/content/posts/oauth2proxy-and-traefik.md

 ```

 NOTES:
-- As we mentioned aboce, if you need to protect multiple endpoints, you only need to create multiple `forwardauth`
+- As we mentioned above, if you need to protect multiple endpoints, you only need to create multiple `forwardauth`
   middlewares, one per each namespace where the endpoint is installed.
 - Make sure you keep the urlencoded version for the parameter `rd=` in the `address` property of the `forwardauth`.